studersi/test-4/Tutorial-07-README.md

-##Title: Tuning OWASP ModSecurity Core Rules
+##Title: Fine tuning OWASP ModSecurity Core Rules

 ###What are we doing?